FridayCandour/Uiedbook.js/README.md

 1. Clone the repository: `git clone https://github.com/FridayCandour/uiedbook.git`.
 2. Enter the cloned repository: `cd uiedbook`
-3. Install the dependencies: `npm install`.
+3. Install the dev dependencies: `npm install`.
-4. Automatically recompile Cash whenever a change is made: `npm build`.
+4. Automatically recompile uiedbook whenever a change is made: `npm build`.
 5. Remember to update the readme, if necessary.

 Uiedbook.js has been given birth to in order for Developers to quickly create, maintain and publish Their products in less time.